SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 Users were no longer able to grant admin consent for the Teams Chat Integration because the button was no longer functional.
 This issue has now been resolved.

-#### 10 November 2023 - Enhancement - Provide a custom username and password when deploying a DaaS Express system
+#### 10 November 2023 - Enhancement - Provide a custom username and password when deploying a DaaS system

 From now on you will be able to provide your own username and password for your admin account when deploying a DaaS system.